rosenbjerg/JsTemplates/README.md

 Only the lefthand curly braces needs to be triple: `{{{ name }}`, but you can put three at both sides since it looks better: `{{{ name }}}`.

+### Tags
+Two types of tags are supported: `<template>` and `<script type='text/template'>` .

+If your template contains invalid HTML before being rendered, using the `script`-type tag will guarantee that the browser does not parse and reformat the HTML in any way.
+The `template` tags are parsed by the browser but not rendered.

+Templates can then be created using one of the four functions on the JsT object:

 ### Functions
 * `JsT.load(domElement)` creates a templates from the innerHTML of the passed DOM element